Goziechukwu/smartwatch-hanker/README.md

 ## Contact information

-The developer's contact details are as follows:
+The author's contact details are as follows:

 Email: inekwegoziechukwu@gmail.com

 ## Acknowledgements and References

+- _Deployment Steps_: Most of the content of the steps for deployment written above were written in the order and structure of the sample README document given by Code Institute for the Ultimate Battleships game.

 - _Deployment Terminal_: The deployment terminal used in the project was created by Code Institute.